• Home |

 Top 5 Best .22 LR for Self-Defense

-Below you'll find our top 5 picks for the best 22 LR self-defense loads on the market today (plus a few honorable mentions!)
+Here are our top 5 picks of the best 22 LR self-defense loads on the market today (plus a few honorable mentions)!

-For those of you who want to place an order now, grab a few boxes of the Browning Performance 36 Grain CPHP.
-But if you want to explore the best .22 LR rimfire ammunition for self-defense, keep reading.
+If you want to place an order now, grab a few boxes of Browning Performance Rimfire 36 grain CPHP.
+If you want to explore the best .22 LR rimfire ammunition for self-defense, keep reading.

 The Best .22 LR for Self-Defense